Jessica Antiles

 Jessica Antiles (born December 25, 1996) is an American swimmer.
 Antiles was one of 24 swimmers who swam for Team USA at the 2017 Maccabiah Games, where she won two medals.

 Personal life

 Antiles grew up in South Orange, New Jersey, is the daughter of Seth and Janette Antiles, and is Jewish.
 She is a member of the Maplewood Jewish Center, where her father is president.
 Her mother Janette competed in the Maccabiah Games herself, in tennis, representing Venezuela.

 Antiles graduated from Golda Och Academy in 2015.
-She continued her education at Columbia University, where she majors in psychology and competes on the varsity swimming team, graduating in 2019.
+She continued her education at Columbia University, where she majored in psychology and competed on the varsity swimming team, graduating in 2019.
 In 2017, Antiles received an honorable mention by the College Swimming & Diving Coaches Association of America (CSCAA) as recognition for Scholar All-America.

 Swimming career

 Antiles has been competitively swimming since childhood, including competing for her hometown swim team, the South Orange Dolphins.